 - 6.1.
 The Board of Directors will co-operate with the Council of Governors as far as possible in order to comply with the Regulatory Framework in all aspects and in particular in relation to the following matters which are set out specifically within the Constitution. - 6.2.
 The Directors, having regard to the views of the Council of Governors, are to prepare the information as to the Trust's forward planning in respect of each financial year to be given to Monitor. - 6.3.
-The Directors are to present to the Council of Governors at a general meeting the annual accounts, any report of the Auditor on them, and the annual report. - 6.4.
-The annual reports are to give: - 6.4.1. information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of its public constituency is representative of those eligible for such membership, and - 6.4.2. any other information required by Monitor.
+The Directors are to present to the Council of Governors at a general meeting the annual accounts Annual Accounts, any report Report of the Auditor on them, and the Aannual report Report. - 6.4.
+The Aannual reportReports are to give: - 6.4.1. information on any steps taken by the Trust to secure that (taken as a whole) the actual member_Member. ship of its public_Public_constituency is representative of those eligible for such member_Member. ship, and - 6.4.2. any other information required by Monitor.